AtosLab/amplify-contract-beta/README.md

 ACCOUNT={Ethereum private key}
 ```
 The address of the private key of Ethereum needs to have eth token on the network as the gas fee.

+Take rinkeby network as example. create `~/.ethereum/rinkeby` file with Ethereum private key as content.

 ## 2. Deploy FaucetToken contracts